zigomir/rubber_ring/README.md

 	sudo apt-get install imagemagick

 ### Setting up new Rails project
-Create new rails project and add this to `Gemfile` and run `bundle`
+Create new rails project and add this to `Gemfile` and then run `bundle`

 	gem 'rubber_ring', :git => 'git://github.com/zigomir/rubber_ring.git'